curl/everything-curl/usingcurl/proxies/captive.md

 since from then on they often allow all other traffic originating from that same machine (MAC address) for a period of time.

-Most often you can use curl too to submit that "ok" affirmation, if you just figure out how to submit the form and what fields to include in it.
+Most often you can use curl too to submit that affirmation, if you just figure out how to submit the form and what fields to include in it.
 If this is something you end up doing many times, it may be worth exploring.